darshikaf/video-labelling-tool/docs/QUICK_START.md

    - Scrub the timeline to see masks on different frames
    - Object list shows how many frames have masks

+9. **Save Annotations to Database**:
+   - Click "Save All to Database" button
+   - Progress bar shows saving status
+   - This stores all masks in the database for export

+10. **Export Annotations**:
+    - Open the Export dialog
+    - Select YOLO or COCO format
+    - Choose the video to export
+    - Download the zip file with polygon annotations

-9. **Close Session** when done:
+11. **Close Session** when done:
     - Click "Close Session" or toggle SAM 2 Mode off

 ### SAM 2 Frontend Components